 Before we pick the easiest ACT Test Date, we have to know our options.
 Here they are, but always be sure to check the ACT website for any changes:

 - April 8, 2017

 - June 10, 2017

-Besides June 11, 2016, all of the test dates fall on a Saturday.
-All tests, no matter their date, take place in the morning, starting no later than 9AM.
+All of the test dates fall on a Saturday.
+And all tests, no matter the date, take place in the morning, starting no later than 9AM.

 Now that we know the dates, let’s find the easiest one!